moose-kazan/roundcube-plugin-email-user-notes/README.md

 # Roundcube Email User Notes

-This plugin allows you to add notes to emails.
+This plugin allows you to add/show notes about sender(in INBOX)/recipient(in OUTBOX) of your emails.

 ## Installation
 To install, get the plugin with composer in your roundcube directory: